BethW83/Group-Project-1-Retail/README.md

 2. Limitations & Alternatives:

-    - Limited data points availble in the csv, especially with the product data, it only had product code and description which limited how we could report on products.
+    - Limited data points available in the csv, especially with the product data, it only had product code and description which limited how we could report on products.
     - There was no data for Saturdays.
     - There was no cost price so we couldn't report on margins etc.

 3. Structure Justification:

-    - Data cleanup and transform notebook as the first part.
+    - Data clean up and transform notebook as the first part.
     - Created a shared published Source Data in star diagram format.
     - Created a Power BI dashboard visualisation file for each team member, pulling from the single shared source data.

 4. Use of Generative AI:

-    - AI supported: GitHub copilot extention was installed and so did speed up some repetative tasks.
+    - AI supported: GitHub copilot extension was installed and so did speed up some repetitive tasks.

 ## Ethical considerations

 -   The Customer ID was anonymised.
-Even though it was only an ID number, we decided that was still traceable back to the individual if we had access to the rest of th companies data.
+Even though it was only an ID number, we decided that was still traceable back to the individual if we had access to the rest of the companies data.

 ## Dashboard Design

-After the data cleanup, we exported five CSV files via Python to be imported in to Power BI which are setup as a star data structure:
+After the data clean up, we exported five CSV files via Python to be imported in to Power BI which are setup as a star data structure:

 <p align="center">
 <img src="./images/spider_diagram.png" alt="Spider diagram of data structure" width="50%" />